ywchen814/ExpoRecSys-Item-Recommendation-with-Flask-API-and-Elasticsearch/README.md

 ## Technical Features

 - Utilization of **Sentence-BERT** for semantic search and generating similar product recommendations
-- Implementation of unsupervised learning techniques for building effective recommendation models
+- Implementation of **Unsupervised Learning** techniques for building effective recommendation models
 - **Flask API** for deploying the item-based recommendation model
 - **Elasticsearch** integration for efficient text data storage and retrieval